fvgm-spec/learn-airflow/dags/README.md

 ### **reading_pageviews.py**

-This [sample DAG](https://github.com/BasPH/data-pipelines-with-apache-airflow/blob/master/chapter04/dags/listing_4_20.py) is introduced in the book from *Bas Hareslak - Data Pipelines with Airflow* aka.
+This [sample DAG](https://github.com/BasPH/data-pipelines-with-apache-airflow/blob/master/chapter04/dags/listing_4_20.py) is introduced in the book from *Bas Harenslak & Julian de Ruiter - Data Pipelines with Airflow* aka.
 The Airflow Bible.

 This dag basically performs the following steps: